 You can also take the idea of a covered deck one step further and create a sunroom.
 You could give it big full-height windows and glass doors that can be opened up when it’s warm and sunny outside.
-This type of space is wonderful because you can use it all year round, especially if you also include a fireplace so it can be warm and cozy at all times.
-This sunroom design by studio Blue Ridge is absolutely wonderful.
+Users can enjoy the space all yea, especially if you include a fireplace.
+This design is courtesy of studio Blue Ridge.

 Make it feel like part of your home

-Using natural materials like wood, rattan or stone allows the outdoor areas to blend with the surroundings more easily.
-This right here is a really nice look for a small covered deck.
-It has a relaxed, beach-inspired vibe with some weathered wood, comfortable seats and hanging lamps.
-It was a project by studio Maison Particulière.
+Natural materials like wood, rattan, or stone allows for outdoor areas to blend with their surroundings.
+This example of a small enclosed deck offers a relaxed, beach-inspired vibe with weathered wood, outdoor seats, and hanging lamps.
+It was designed by Maison Particulière.

-Adding a variety of light sources can give a covered deck a really nice and cozy look after sunset.
-You can use built-in ceiling lights, hanging lamps, sconces and even table lamps.
-Solar lamps are actually a cool option too and there’s all sorts of opportunities for using them in a design like this.
-We really like how the lights bring out the textures and finishes used here by studio Franklin Landscape & Design.
+Adding light sources gives an outdoor deck a nice and cozy vibe after the sun goes down.
+You can use built-in ceiling lights, hanging lamps, sconces, and even table lamps.
+Solar lamps are another cool option.
+We like how the lights bring out the textures and finishes seen in this example from Franklin Landscape & Design.